No pictures to show

-This year Jung Studies Reading Seminar - Classics in Jungian Literature is full.
+This year Jungian Studies Reading Seminar - Classics in Jungian Literature is full.

-The seminar meets one Saturday per month from 9 a.m. to 4:30 p.m. with one and a half hour for lunch during the months September through December and February through May.
+The seminar meets on the second Saturday, from 9 to 4:30 p.m., during the months of September through December and February through May.
 The participant is obliged only to read the texts and come prepared for discussion conducted by the analyst.
 The cost of the seminar is $800 per semester, and $1600 for the entire year.
-At the end of the year, a certificate of completion will be conferred.
+At the end of the two year cycle, a certificate of completion will be conferred.
 A limited number of scholarships are also available.

 Anyone interested in applying should direct their questions or applications to firstname.lastname@example.org, or by mail to the Jung Society, 5200 Cathedral, Ave., N. W. Washington, D. C. 20016.

 This year the program is graciously underwritten in part by the Prometheus Foundation.